rnine/Checksum/README.md

 }
 ```

-#### Calculating the MD5 of some data asynchronously with progress reporting:
+#### Calculating the checksum of some data asynchronously with progress reporting:

 ```swift
 let data = Data(...) // some data object